The two levels of reality

 The files on UFO sightings

 Since the 1950s some military organizations of various nations (including the US Air Force) were in charge of organizing an investigation and validation service on the sightings of unidentified flying objects of which there were a lot of testimonies from various parts of the world.
 The documentation collected by these services – which included military as well as civilians, selected from aeronautics, astronomy and astrophysics experts – remained for several years covered by military secret at the top levels.
-Following the approval, in 1966, of the FOIA (Freedom Of Information Act) in the States, a part of the secret files became progressively available to researchers.
+Following the approval, in 1966, of the FOIA (Freedom Of Information Act) in the United States, a part of the secret files became progressively available to researchers.
 One of them, Joseph Allen Hynek (1910-1986), was an astronomy professor who had worked as a consultant on three consecutive Air Force research projects (Sign, Grudge e Blue Book) to investigate the UFO sightings occurred between 1947 and 1969.
-In 1977 Hynek published a book, The Hynek UFO Report, in which, after examining thousands of declassified Air Force reports, he highlighted the inconsistencies of the statements regarding the possible real and objective causes of the observed phenomena, also in light of his personal experience as a scientific consultant in those projects.
+In 1977 Hynek published a book, The Hynek UFO Report, in which, after examining thousands of declassified Air Force reports, he pointed out the inconsistencies of the statements regarding the possible real and objective causes of the observed phenomena, also in light of his personal experience as a scientific consultant in those projects.
 This is a striking example of prevarication of strong objective reality over the weak one.

 Hynek claimed to have been initially motivated by a total skepticism towards UFO sightings, so much so that he enjoyed showing the inconsistency of what to him seemed pure absurdity.
 In fact, the prevailing opinions regarding UFO sightings that could be taken into consideration, because they could not be liquidated as lying inventions by the persons who reported them, were the following two: 1) that they were hallucinations; 2) that they were incorrect perceptions of events and objects belonging to the strong reality (astronomical or meteorological events, objects such as aircraft or meteo air balloons), exchanged for something else.
 But the first hypothesis failed in all those cases (and they were not few) in which the sighting was confirmed by a plurality of subjects, often composed of qualified and reliable civil and military personnel (airline or fighter pilots, air traffic controllers, military observers, etc.), and in several cases also by radar.
 The second hypothesis was instead invalidated by some characteristics of the behavior of the observed objects (speed, route sudden changes, stationarity, silent movement, etc.) that could not be attributed to any of the natural or human-made objects which were known at the time.
 Hynek regretted that he too had contributed in some cases to favoring a wrong evaluation of the observed phenomena, advancing the hypothesis that it could be an astronomical or atmospheric event of which he himself doubted, in the sense that he knew well that it could not produce the described effects.
 He added, however, that this was the kind of evaluation expected from him by the authorities responsible for coordinating and managing the projects.

 The high spheres of Washington had chosen to abide by the criterion according to which it was contrary to all scientific knowledge that a flying object could behave in the way attributed to UFOs: unbelievable accelerations from a standstill, right-angle turns, rapid and silent disappearances after hovering without apparent effort from the ground.
-Since all this was considered impossible in the light of scientific knowledge, the Air Force had adopted the typical syllogism of strong reality: «It cannot be, therefore it does not exist».
+Since all this was considered impossible in the light of scientific knowledge, Air Force had adopted the typical syllogism of strong reality: It cannot be, therefore it does not exist.
 In Hynek's book various files relating to objectively proven sightings are reported and commented on, whose attribution – by the personnel assigned to the Air Force investigation projects – to natural events or to human made devices, mistaken for something else, is reasonably unsustainable and not infrequently looks as ridiculous.
-As a result of his research and verification, conducted for several years, Hynek – from a convinced skeptic as he was – became a supporter and a scholar of the objective (weak) reality of UFO sightings, coining a progressive scale to which director Steven Spielberg also referred in his 1977 movie Close Encounters of the Third Kind.
+As a result of his research and verification, conducted for several years, Hynek – from a convinced skeptic as he was – became a supporter and a scholar of the objective (weak) reality of UFO sightings, coining a progressive scale (to which also director Steven Spielberg referred in his 1977 movie Close Encounters of the Third Kind).

 Death in the light of strong reality